isomerpages/isomerpages-isomergovsg/_documentation/7b-resources-creating-a-new-post.md

 ---
 layout: leftnav-page-content
-title: Creating a new post for your resources
+title: Creating a new post
 permalink: /resources/creating-a-new-post/
 breadcrumb: Resources - Creating a new post
 collection_name: documentation